nitro-marky/Iress-Code-Robot-Test/README.md

+# This was the test set by Iress as a take home test
 # Toy Robot - Mark Addis

 This guide explains how to test the Toy Robot simulator using the provided test files and interactive mode.